-The four Texas counties, and five cities located therein, each have existing outdoor lighting ordinances originally intended to help protect the night skies for the Observatory.
+The support of the three Texas counties, and four cities located therein, is also crucial for a successful application.
+Each of these entities have existing outdoor lighting ordinances originally intended to help protect the night skies for the Observatory.
 Ordinance language is being revisited to meet IDA criteria and bring it up to date with current outdoor lighting technologies and practices.
 The language will be used to inform the common LMP agreed to by parties on both sides of the Rio Grande.
 The primary goals of the LMP are to: